pulumi/terraform-provider-azurerm/website/docs/r/virtual_machine.html.markdown

 * `delete_os_disk_on_termination` - (Optional) Should the OS Disk (either the Managed Disk / VHD Blob) be deleted when the Virtual Machine is destroyed?
 Defaults to `false`.

-~> **Note:** This setting works when instance is deleted via Terraform only and don't forget to delete disks manually if you deleted VM manually.
+~> **Note:** This setting works when instance is deleted via the provider only and don't forget to delete disks manually if you deleted VM manually.
 It can increase spending.

 * `delete_data_disks_on_termination` - (Optional) Should the Data Disks (either the Managed Disks / VHD Blobs) be deleted when the Virtual Machine is destroyed?
 Defaults to `false`.

--> **Note:** This setting works when instance is deleted via Terraform only and don't forget to delete disks manually if you deleted VM manually.
+-> **Note:** This setting works when instance is deleted via the provider only and don't forget to delete disks manually if you deleted VM manually.
 It can increase spending.

 * `identity` - (Optional) A `identity` block.